riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-12-01-Thanks-AI-hate-it.markdown

 I hated those posts (and posters) before.
 Now, they have overrun my feed, and my hate is as the fire of ten thousand suns.

-The LinkedIn prompt is (still) “What do you want to talk about?”
+The LinkedIn app prompt is (still) “What do you want to talk about?”
 Of course you have to write with an audience in mind, but that audience wants to hear *from you*.
 If you sound exactly as boring and predictable as the rest of the feed, you won’t stand out in any way, and won’t get the engagement you were presumably after by posting in the first place.

 If only a few people had access to GenAI, it would be a superpower for them.
 In our current environment, where it takes effort to *avoid* the “helpful” GenAI features, all it does is to swamp the few voices still trying to express an actual opinion.